 Example 4: Maximum and Forecast

-The maximum and forecast formula is combined together to get result.
+The maximum and forecast formulas are combined together to get the result.

-This example use two different forecast formulas together:
+This example uses two different forecast formulas together:

 Example 6: Match and Forecast

-The business is having some misunderstanding of the whole data, and we need to know that the business itself has a full comprehension.
-This example use both Match and Forecast functions.
+The business is having some misunderstanding of the whole data set, and we need to know that the business itself has full comprehension.
+This example uses both Match and Forecast functions.

 Example 7: Multiple Results

-This example handle issues that explain how to use the same data, and get results for three different cells.
-These cells will be marked, before typing in the formula Once formula is written, then you could press the F2, followed by the CTRL (CMD on apple) + SHIFT and then press enter.
+This example handles issues that explain how to use the same data, and get results for three different cells.
+These cells will be marked before you type in the formula.
+Once the formula is written, then you could press F2, followed by CTRL (CMD on an apple) + SHIFT, and then press enter.

 Example 8: Forecast minus Minimum

-This is the formula, where we are working on a more sophisticated information.
-The example explains prediction of the future value, but also minus minimum of the details.
+This is the formula where we are working on more sophisticated information.
+The example explains the prediction of the future value, but also minus the minimum of the details.

 Example 9: Forecast with Text

-This example is what makes it possible to predict something, especially under the circumstances that it has been layout and labeled.
+This example is what makes it possible to predict something, especially under the circumstances that it has been laid out and labeled.

 Example 10: Average function and Forecast

-The understanding of this situation is, we would like to use the average function in combination to the forecast function to find out the value of the prediction.
+The understanding of this situation is, we would like to use the average function in combination with the forecast function to find out the value of the prediction.

-Example 11 How long students are studying to the test?
+Example 11: How long do students study for the test?

 You have some historical data about test equals.
-You also know, how long students have studying to the test.
+You also know, how long students have studied for the test.

-You want to calculate, how many point will get the student, who have been studying for 8 hours.
-You use forecast function to calculate that.
+You want to calculate how many points the student will get who has been studying for 8 hours.
+You can use the forecast function to calculate that.

-x equals 8, because you are looking for a value for 8 hors argument
+x equals 8, because you are looking for a value for an 8-hour argument.

-known x's are hours studyng, which you also know
+known x's are hours of study, which you also know.

-Value 77 means, that based on historical values, student will get 77 points.
-I hope forecast funtion is easy and clear.
-Lets do one more example.
+Value 77 means that, based on historical values, the student will get 77 points.
+I hope the forecast function is easy and clear.
+Let's look at one more example.

-You have sales and net income of some company.
+You have sales and net income for some companies.

 Formula here is =FORECAST(B11,C3:C10,B3:B10)